xiaoli-dong/nf-qc/README.md

 ![flowchart](https://user-images.githubusercontent.com/52679027/121611912-9a322180-ca16-11eb-9447-663dd6ffd4af.png)

 # Third-party software
-This pipeline are depending on a number of the third-party software.
+This pipeline is depending on a number of the third-party software.
 Please install the following 3rd party dependencies and make sure they are on your system path
 * nextflow
 * bbmap
 * fastqc